Roth IRA guide

 What this calculator is for

 Good fit examples: Project Roth IRA growth from annual contributions.
-Compare contribution amounts and time horizons.
+Compare contribution amounts, including a 2026 limit-style scenario.

 What to enter